AlexStue/petclinic-jul24-ops/README.md

 2024.09.15:
 - Petclinic-app-image in DEV-Repo erstellt und image auf DockerHub gepushed
 - Petclinic-app plus nginx Server via NodePort.
 Nginx is to test variables and changes with custom html-page.

+2024.09.19:
+- A GitHub-Action is now implemented and tested.
+- If you change the IP of the DTS-Server in terraform/variables.tf and commit, the runner will be started
+- The runner of “deploy-action.yml” will:
+    - extract IP out of terraform/variables.tf
+    - set up SSH to DTS-Server
+    - copy and run the script “scripts/deploy-on-dts.sh”.
+The script does on the server:
+        - update and install terraform
+        - clone or update the OPS-repo
+        - terraform apply
+        - -> petclinic app is online ( at the moment via NodePort.
+Implementation via ingress and impl. of databases and else is pending -> under topic of terraform and k3s)